How to Get Married at the Capitol in Madison, Wisconsin in 2026

 Step seven: Plan a celebratory dinner or drinks for after your ceremony

-Some of my biggest recommendations are Eno Vino Downtown, Lucille, Cooper’s Tavern, Cento, RED Sushi, Tornado Room Steak House, Sardine, and Harvey House – just to name a few!
+My clients love the following options: Eno Vino Downtown, Lucille, Cooper’s Tavern, Cento, RED Sushi, Tornado Room Steak House, Sardine, and Harvey House – just to name a few!

 Be sure to inquire early and make reservations!